Considering a perfect world, It might be true that your vehicle would always be ready to give you a lift.

 As you might have seen both types of these jacks around, and you want to know exactly are the differences?
 Which one is better?
 Do both of them have their different purposes for use?

-Scissor jacks are considered mechanical jacks that operate with the help of a lead screw.
+Scissor jacks are considered mechanical jacks that operate with the help of a lead screw (read in detail on what is a scissor jack).
 You just simply tighten the screw to draw the linkages together to raise the jack and then loosen the screw to move the linkages apart in order to lower the jack.